 Source: Finestel

-Like I said earlier, it may feel overwhelming to start a career in cryptocurrency, but if you take the correct steps, you'll be ready to jump right in.
+It may feel overwhelming to start a career in cryptocurrency, but if you take the correct steps, you’ll be ready to jump right in.
 This section will take you through each step personally, like we’re sitting down and doing this out together.

 First, take the time to understand the major concepts of crypto and blockchain.
-Don’t worry if it feels technical or a bit overwhelming at first this is completely normal.
+Don’t worry if it feels technical or a bit overwhelming at first, this is completely normal.

 Start by knowing the purpose and philosophy behind cryptocurrency to get a better sense of its foundational goals.